Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 ```

 The `Accumulator.accumulation` field and `global_var` in lines (1) and (3) are 64 bit cache-aligned.
 Line (4) shows that indeed the address of `global_var` is divisible by 64.
 In line (5) the heap allocation is NOT 64-bit aligned.
 (Line (1B) doesn't have any effect.)
+It is often accompanied by the directive **#no_padding**, meaning no additional empty bytes are added to align with word-size.
+(For a good explanation see [Structure Padding in C](https://www.javatpoint.com/structure-padding-in-c)
 (2) #align 1 ??

 ## 12.12 Making definitions in an inner module visible with using